paulobrigidofilho/car-insurance-apis/README.md

-# Mission 2: Car Insurance Risk and Value APIs
+# Car Insurance Risk and Value APIs

 This project provides two APIs: `riskRating` and `carValue`.
 The `riskRating` API assesses car insurance risk based on claim history, enabling quick and reliable quote generation.
 The `carValue` API estimates the value of a car based on its model and year, providing a baseline for insurance calculations.